DavidGlezI/DavidGlezI/README.md

 ### Hi 👋

-### I'm David Glez, I am a software developer focusing on creating a positive impact on the world.
+### I'm David Glez, a software developer focusing on creating a positive impact on the world.
 -------

 ## 🧐 About